 Step 1: Calculation of Variances

-Prepare a table like the following preferably using a spreadsheet/excel.
-The table mentioned in the following image mentions the detailed information about the revenue, expenses and the resultant profits.
+Prepare a table like the following, preferably using a spreadsheet/excel.
+The table mentioned in the following image mentions detailed information about the revenue, expenses, and the resultant profits.
 It is appropriate if the product information like quantity and price are also mentioned.
-On the other side, it contains the costing information like variable and fixed costs.
-These pieces of information can easily be gathered from the accounting system of the organization.
+On the other side, it contains costing information like variable and fixed costs.
+These pieces of information can easily be gathered from the organization’s accounting system.

 Step 2: Notes or Explanation to Variances

-Notes or explanation to each of the variances that occurred in the business during the period.
-We have assumed a period of 1 Financial Year here but the CFOs can also prepare it bi-yearly, quarterly, or even monthly depending on the usefulness of the report.
+Notes or explanations to each of the variances that occurred in the business during the period.
+We have assumed a period of 1 Financial year here, but the CFOs can also prepare it bi-yearly, quarterly, or even monthly, depending on the usefulness of the report.